 Another way to look at how incentives have been working at the individual vessel level is to compare the frequency of different levels of Chinook bycatch rates by individual vessels in the period before and after the implementation of Amendment 91.
-A narrowing distribution of vessel performance in the period since Amendment 91 indicates that vessels are behaving more similarly to each other, thus are exhibiting vessel-level accountability for their Chinook bycatch.
-Figure 4 shows the distribution of vessel bycatch rates in the A-season of 2010 (pre-Amendment 91), while Figure 5 shows the same distribution in the A-season of 2023 (post-Amendment 91).
+A narrowing distribution of vessel performance in the period since Amendment 91 indicates that vessels are behaving more similarly to each other, thus exhibiting vessel-level accountability for their Chinook bycatch.
+Figure 5 shows the distribution of vessel bycatch rates in the A season of 2010 (pre-Amendment 91), while Figure 6 shows the same distribution in the A season of 2024 (post-Amendment 91).
 While average Chinook bycatch rates vary widely from year to year, the sharp narrowing of the distribution of vessel performance around the mean demonstrates more vessel-level accountability in the period since Amendment 91 implementation.
-The average A-season vessel level bycatch rate variance among the AFA CP fleet has been reduced significantly and there is no tail in the distribution.
+The average A season vessel level bycatch rate variance among the AFA CP fleet has been reduced significantly, and the stacking of vessels on the left side of the distribution shows that there is likely some effect of the vessel outlier provisions shifting the distribution to the left as vessels work to avoid being the outlier and compete for bycatch awards.

-Figure 4.
-A-season CP Vessel Chinook Bycatch Rate Distribution for 2010 with variance pre-Amendment 91 of 0.0014.

 Figure 5.
+A season CP Vessel Chinook Bycatch Rate Distribution for 2010 with variance pre-Amendment 91 of 0.0014.

-A-season CP Vessel Chinook Bycatch Rate Distribution for 2023 with variance post-Amendment 91 of 0.0002.
+Figure 6.
+A season CP Vessel Chinook Bycatch Rate Distribution for 2024 with variance post-Amendment 91 of 0.0002.

 The incentive to avoid chronic vessel poor Chinook bycatch performance first came into force during 2015, while the same incentive for chum was implemented in 2022.
 The provision states that any vessel with a season Chinook bycatch rate greater than 1.5 standard deviations from the mean fleet Chinook bycatch rate for three consecutive seasons shall be excluded from all Chinook bycatch avoidance areas during the following season.
-The incentive to avoid chronic vessel poor chum bycatch performance is the same as Chinook except that it tracks performance only in the B-season and only requires two consecutive seasons with a chum vessel bycatch rate greater than 1.5 standard deviations from the mean fleet chum bycatch rate before being excluded from all chum bycatch avoidance areas during the following season.
+The incentive to avoid chronic vessel poor chum bycatch performance is the same as Chinook except that it tracks performance only in the B season and only requires two consecutive seasons with a chum vessel bycatch rate greater than 1.5 standard deviations from the mean fleet chum bycatch rate before being excluded from all chum bycatch avoidance areas during the following season.
 Over the past ten seasons, nearly all vessels have been Chinook outliers in at least one season.
-Since the Chinook outlier provision was implemented, no vessels have been outliers in three consecutive seasons and thereby subject to a season long bycatch avoidance area prohibition.
+Since the Chinook outlier provision was implemented, no vessel has been an outlier in three consecutive seasons.
 Two different vessels have been an outlier in two consecutive seasons.

-Figure 6 below shows the relative Chinook performance of the fleet for the 2023 A- and B-seasons.
-Differences are evident between vessel bycatch performance in A-season versus the B-season; therefore, the provision is applied on a seasonal basis to account for different bycatch environments.
-During the 2023 A-season, there were no statistically poor performing vessels.
-During the 2023 B-season there was just one vessel outlier.
-The average bycatch rate during the A-season was slightly more than 2 Chinook per 100 tons of pollock catch.
-The average bycatch rate in the B-season was just 0.5 Chinook per 1,000 tons of pollock catch.
-The disincentive to chronic poor bycatch performance has proven effective in its first eight years of implementation-with vessels clearly having Chinook bycatch rates within a very narrow distribution for both A and B seasons.
+Figure 7 below shows the relative Chinook performance of the fleet for the 2024 A and B seasons.
+Differences are evident between vessel bycatch performance in A season versus the B season; therefore, the provision is applied on a seasonal basis to account for different bycatch environments.
+During the 2024 A season, there was just one statistically poor performing vessel.
+During the 2024 B season there was also one vessel outlier, but different vessels in each season.
+The average bycatch rate during the A season was just 1.1 Chinook per 100 tons of pollock catch.
+The average bycatch rate in the B season was just 0.2 Chinook per 100 tons of pollock catch.
+The incentive to avoid chronic poor bycatch performance has proven effective since its implementation-with most vessels achieving Chinook bycatch rates within a very narrow distribution for both A and B seasons.